Find a therapist Search articles

 • Self-talk

-• Other forms of “homework” (activities done at home before your next therapy session)
+• Other forms of “homework” (activities done on your own between therapy sessions)

-Once you’ve discovered what sorts of thoughts and beliefs are driving your emotions and actions, it’s time to investigate them with the help of your therapist.
-Your goal is not to judge your thoughts and beliefs as “good” or “bad,” but instead to identify whether they are true/helpful or untrue/unhelpful.
+Once you’ve figure out what sorts of thoughts and beliefs drive your emotions and actions, it’s time to investigate them with your therapist’s help.
+Your goal isn’t to judge your thoughts and beliefs as “good” or “bad,” but instead to identify whether they’re “true/helpful” or “untrue/unhelpful.”

-Untrue or unhelpful thoughts and beliefs are known as cognitive distortions.
-These patterns of thought may have served a useful purpose before but no longer do so.
-Indeed, for many patients, cognitive distortions are often the legacy of past protective measures or coping strategies used to survive trauma.
+Untrue or unhelpful thoughts and beliefs are called “cognitive distortions.”
+These patterns of thought may have served a useful purpose before, but they no longer do.
+For many patients, cognitive distortions are left over from past protective measures or coping strategies used to survive trauma.

 • All-or-nothing thinking